Skip to site content

 AI has the capability to extract pertinent and relevant information from clinical records for the prior authorization process.
 Preceding this task, a similar process involves reading and integrating the complete set of Medical Necessity Rules into a unified internal language referred to as “RML,” an abbreviation for Real Medical Language.
 This standardized representation of the patient’s status and the associated rules enable us to perform an intelligent AI matching task.
 This task aims to determine whether the specific patient aligns with the criteria previously selected by the payer/plan.

 A: Our applications are designed to streamline prior authorizations, making it easier and faster for all parties involved.
-To begin, we understand that not everyone involved in the process is a clinician.
+We understand that not everyone involved in the process is a clinician.
 This is why we have developed a system that reads a medical record and matches it to specific payer requirements.
-We can take much of the manual work away from the administrator who is often tasked with obtaining prior authorizations.
+We can reduce manual work for the administrator tasked with obtaining prior authorizations.

 We also simplify the complex language in prior authorization rules that a payer typically uses, making it easier for administrative staff to understand and analyze.
 We’ve tried to codify those rules into everyday language with the help of doctors and lawyers to guide the process.
 This helps to eliminate confusion and ensures that everyone involved in the process is aligned.
 Our ultimate goal is to make the authorization process faster and easier.

-A: Our goal is to make the prior authorization process as simple and hassle-free as possible, with emphasis on accuracy and safety in all decisions made.
+A: Our goal is to make the prior authorization process as simple and hassle-free as possible, with emphasis on accuracy and safety in all decisions.
 We have taken precautions to develop a system that combines the power of AI with the expertise of human clinicians.
-It is not a black box; instead, it is transparent and traceable.

 A: AI significantly speeds up the prior authorization process, allowing patients to receive necessary care faster.
 For example, getting treatment promptly can alleviate stress for patients and their loved ones in cases like cancer diagnoses.
 In diagnostic radiology, AI can expedite scheduling, benefiting both patients and healthcare providers.